There are currently no products in the cart.

-It’s an age-old question and one we get here at Dioxyme all the time: “Should I do more reps or lift more weight?”
+It’s an age-old question and one we get here at Dioxyme all the time: “Should you do more reps or more weight?”
 While both approaches can be beneficial, choosing which one is right for you ultimately depends on a number of factors.

 In this article, we’re going over everything you need to know about training for strength vs. endurance.
 We’ll cover things like rep ranges and 1 rep max percentages, as well as how to choose the approach that best fits your goals.

 Before we dive into the more reps vs. more weight debate, it’s important to first discuss something known as the strength continuum.
 In basic terms, you can think of weight training as existing on a spectrum, with strength training existing on one end and endurance training on the other.

 Your strength and the weights you lift have an inverse relationship, meaning that the more weight you lift, the fewer number of reps you’ll be able to do and vice versa.
 Not all that surprising right?

 On top of that though, different amounts of weights, as well as the number of reps you do, can potentially have different effects on your muscles.

 On the strength side of the continuum, you’ll be working with heavier weights, which ultimately means that you won’t be able to do as many reps per set.
 Unsurprisingly, the goal of strength training is to make your muscles stronger, which doesn’t always mean making them bigger.

 When it comes to strength training, you’ll usually be working at or above 70% of your 1 rep max (1RM) — 100% of your 1RM would represent the maximum amount of weight you can lift for 1 rep. While you can physically figure out your 1 rep max in the gym, many people simply use a 1 rep max calculator.

 As far as reps go, most strength-based training approaches utilize rep ranges between 1 – 5 reps per set.
 Although some people may work up to their true 1 rep max, many rarely go above 90 – 95%.